 As beautiful as your main logo may be, it may not play well everywhere you want to use it.
-Your alternate logo is made to compliment your main logo, but usually it is usually simplified and uses a different layout to make sure you always have options no matter where you want to use it.
+Your alternate logo is a variation made to compliment your main logo, but usually it is usually simplified and uses a different layout to make sure you always have options no matter where you want to use it.

 Most social media profile pictures are either square or circular.
 Sometimes your main logo may look amazing on your website header, but when standing alone in a square on Facebook it looks awkward.

 The designs for my business are a great example of this.
 My main logo is very horizontal.
 When you try to set this as the profile picture on Facebook, you have a lot of unnecessary white space.
 Even worse, if you try to set it as the picture for Instagram, the sides get cut off or you have to make it so small it’s not serving its purpose of standing out and making a statement.

 Same concept here.
-Your main logo is totally and completely amazing.
+Maybe your main logo is totally and completely amazing.
 It’s everything you’ve ever wanted… but doesn’t fit well on a mug.

 Here’s an example from one of my projects.
 The main logo for this brand is a detailed badge logo.
 I’d be willing to bet if this company wanted some branded pens, the main logo isn’t gonna cut it.
 That’s why the alternate logo is designed to fit in places where the main logo would be bulky or ineffective.

 I have one client whose main logo is GORGEOUS in color.
-It is joyful, and perfectly represents her quirky and smart brand identity.
+It is fun, joyful, and perfectly represents her quirky brand identity.
 While this logo works okay in a solid color, some of the effect is lost.
 So, we specifically designed her alternate logo so that it would be very strong as a solid.
 This was especially important because this client intended to make branded stamps for her packaging.